DATAMATH CALCULATOR MUSEUM

 to the earlier BA-II with some enhancements in

-both fuctions and display capability in the second generation slanted housing.
+both functions and display capability in the second generation slanted housing.

 If you have additions to the above article please email: email@example.com.